• Skip to primary navigation

 Glass full of a blackberry gin and tonic with a cocktail stirrer and two fresh berries in the drink.

-This Blackberry Gin and Tonic needs only five simple ingredients to make!
+This Blackberry Gin and Tonic recipe needs only five simple ingredients to make!

-I'm slowly falling in love with gin.
-And while I usually make vodka recipes, I'm beginning to think I need to bid them adieu for a little while so I can give gin more attention.
+This fruity gin and tonic is helping me to slowly fall in love with gin.
+And while I usually make vodka recipes, I’m beginning to think I need to bid them adieu for a little while so I can give gin more attention.

 Why this recipe works